ROSE 0.11.145.192

 Informal rule name used to detect frame characteristics.

-Definition at line 453 of file Variables.h.
+Definition at line 46 of file StackFrame.h.